When I was learning React, I found it very challenging, and my eyes would glaze over any time I tried to learn it.

 }

-The useEffect method can be thought of as saying: "as a side effect of rendering the component, do some stuff".
-You can use it to fetch data from an API for example, and so you'd say "as a side effect of rendering this component, go fetch some data from this API".
-Then you can combine it with a useState and make it re-render after the fetch has completed.
+The useEffect hook runs after the component renders.
+You can use it to fetch data from an API, for example: “after this component renders, go fetch some data from this API”.
+Then you can combine it with useState to re-render once the fetch completes.

 example